 Don't pay hefty penalty.
 Renew car insurance in just 5 mins.

-In India, Driving licence is issued depending on the class of your motor vehicle.
-However, the eligibility criteria are subject to change based on the class of the vehicle.
+In India, Learner’s licence is issued to the candidate depending on the class of your motor vehicle.
+Based on the type of your vehicle, you can get the following learner’s licence in India.

 For Personal Use: